Alison Sunee

 Alison Sunee (born 20 July 1999) is a Mauritian weightlifter.
-She represented Mauritius at the 2019 African Games held in Rabat, Morocco and she won the bronze medal in the women's 76 kg event.
+She represented Mauritius at the 2019 African Games held in Rabat, Morocco, and won the bronze medal in the women's 76 kg event.
 She has also won several medals, including gold, at the African Weightlifting Championships.

 In 2018, she competed in the women's 75 kg event at the Commonwealth Games held in Gold Coast, Australia.